How to file a North Dakota annual report

 Immediate financial penalties:

-• LLCs: Fee doubles to $100 overnight after missing November 15 deadline
+• LLCs: Fee doubles to $100 overnight after missing the November 15 deadline

 • Other entity types: Similar penalty structures with grace periods varying by deadline